 This is done independently; you do not work for the insurance carrier, the treating doctor, or the applicant.

-You must pass the QME Competency Exam offered by the Division of Workers’ Compensation (DWC).
+STEP 4: Pass the QME Competency Exam offered by the Division of Workers’ Compensation (DWC).
 The exam is given twice per year (April and October).
-Complete the APPLICATION FOR APPOINTMENT AS QUALIFIED MEDICAL EVALUATOR , complete the DWC registration packet, and mail them in with the required $125 examination fee postmarked by the testing window's due date.

-Examination results will be emailed approximately 4-6 weeks after the last examination date of the exam period.
+Examination results will be emailed approximately 4-6 weeks after the last examination date of the exam window.

 For each case, the state will randomly generate a list of three doctors in the local area.
 If there is no attorney for the applicant, the applicant receives the list and chooses a doctor.
 If the applicant has an attorney, the list goes to the insurance adjuster, or their representative, and they select a doctor to eliminate; the list then goes to the applicant’s attorney to eliminate a doctor.
 Through this process of elimination, the last remaining doctor is assigned the exam.
 QMEs who build a good reputation by being consistently unbiased toward the insurance carrier as well as the applicant will ultimately get selected for more exams..